Code-Institute-Submissions/cumbrian-kayaking/README3.md

 To capture leads.
 The business owners want to expand their business by attracting website visitors and converting them to customers  via a marketing funnel .

  **To meet this goal
-  users are invited to opt-in using**
+  users are invited to opt-in using:**

-a)A **CTA -button** link in the jumbotron section.
-The viewer is encouraged to receive the holiday brochure  with in depth information about the kayaking trips - when the button is used it opens a modal with a request for name and email.
+a)A **CTA -button** Button links to By holiday brochure  with in depth information about the kayaking trips - when the button is used it opens a modal with a request for name and email.

 b)  **A contact form i**ncluded in the contact us section - this is for users who don't want to get   a brochure but who want to  ask a question about the holiday